AnyBody/tutorials/A_Getting_started/lesson2.md

 ...
 ```

-If you scroll down, you'll see that the contents of "Left" folder are set to be equal
+If you scroll down, you'll see that the contents of `Left` folder are set to be equal
-to those from the "Right" folder, in order to create a symmetric posture.
+to those from the `Right` folder, in order to create a symmetric posture.

 **This is an important feature of the AnyScript language.
 Instead of numbers, you can create references to other variables or write
 mathematical expressions wherever necessary.**

-To create a non-symmetric posture, you would have to replace some of the expressions in the "Left" folder with numbers of your choice.
+To create a non-symmetric posture, you would have to replace some of the expressions in the `Left` folder with numbers of your choice.

-Scrolling further below, you will find the "PosturVel folder".
+Scrolling further below, you will find the `PosturVel folder`.
 This is organized exactly like Posture, but the numbers here specify
 joint angular velocities in degrees per second.
 For now, please leave all the values in this folder as zero.

 (running-analysis)=